Alfresco/acs-deployment/docs/helm/examples/with-aws-services.md

 --namespace=alfresco
 ```

 > NOTE: Alternatively, Aurora MySQL can be used instead of PostgreSQL by selecting the "Amazon Aurora with MySQL compatibility" option and version "5.7.12" in the create database wizard.
-You'll also need to change the `database.driver` value to "org.mariadb.jdbc.Driver" and change the `database.url` to "'jdbc:mariadb:aurora//YOUR-DATABASE-ENDPOINT:3306/alfresco?useUnicode=yes&characterEncoding=UTF-8'".
+You'll also need to change the `database.driver` value to "org.mariadb.jdbc.Driver" and change the `database.url` to `"jdbc:mariadb:aurora//YOUR-DATABASE-ENDPOINT:3306/alfresco?useUnicode=yes&characterEncoding=UTF-8"`.

+> NOTE: If your `database.url` contains semi-colons i.e. for SQL Server, you will need to escape them e.g. `"jdbc:sqlserver://YOUR-DATABASE-ENDPOINT:1433\\;databaseName=alfresco\\;lockTimeout=1000\\;"`